sjovic/library/tech9/day2/README.md

 Step 1 - assignment
 -------------------

-1. Add persistance layer for Book entity repeating the sections 7 to 9 from the step 1.
+1. Add persistence layer for Book entity repeating the sections 7 to 9 from the step 1.
-2. Additionally, you'll need to add CallbackHandler in order to process entity Book with the Category.
-3. Manually test the implementation with Postman
+2. Manually test the implementation with Postman

 Step 2 - Persistence layer with Spring Data JPA
 -----------------------------------------------